farrcraft/notekeeper-electron-backend/docs/CRYPTO_MODEL.md

     - contains notebooks
     - contains notes

-(Signin Flow)
+- Open <master DB>

+[Signin Flow]
-Look up the account name in the master DB account_map bucket to find the <account UUID>
+- Look up the account name in the <master DB> *account_index* bucket to find the <account UUID>
+    - Iterate <master DB> *account_index* bucket
+        - Extract salt embedded in key field
+        - Encrypt given *account name* using extracted salt
+        - If new encrypted value matches key field value
+            - value field contains <account UUID>

-Open <account UUID>.db
+- Open <account UUID>.db
-Look up the user email in the <account UUID>.db user_map bucket to find the <user UUID>
+- Look up the user email in the <account UUID>.db *user_index* bucket to find the <user UUID>
+    - Iterate <account UUID>.db *user_index* bucket
+        - Extract salt embedded in key field
+        - Encrypt given *user email address* using extracted salt
+        - If new encrypted value matches key field value
+            - value field contains <user UUID>

-Open <user UUID>.db
+- Open <user UUID>.db

+- Load user profile data from <user UUID>.db *profile* bucket
+- Decrypt profile data using key derived from passphrase
-Load user from <user UUID>.db; decrypt using passphrase key Set <user UUID>.db EncryptedKey from user UserKey
+- Set <user UUID>.db EncryptedKey from user UserKey
-Load account from <account UUID>.db
-Set <account UUID>.db Encrypted key from user AccountKey
+- Set <account UUID>.db Encrypted key from user AccountKey
+- Load account profile data from <account UUID>.db *profile* bucket

 -----
 Account & User are loaded in memory
 Account & User db are open & encrypted keys are in memory

 // Need to decide what persistent memory model looks like
 // How much state do we persist between RPC calls?
-// Is it more of a RESTful model?
+// Q: Is it more of a RESTful model? - A: No
 // Or is there something of an active session?
-// Or is there something of an FSM that transitions between states?
-For everything below the user db we cache open db's in memory and provide a way to look up the db key index bucket, but don't actually store any of the content in memory.
+// Q: Or is there something of an FSM that transitions between states? - A: No For everything below the user db we cache open db's in memory and provide a way to look up the db key index bucket, but don't actually store any of the content in memory.
 We just load it and return it in an rpc response and forget about it.